 Benjamini, Y., and Y. Hochberg (1995).
 "Controlling the False Discovery Rate: A Practical and Powerful Approach to Multiple Testing."
 Journal of the Royal Statistical Society: Series B, 57(1):289-300.

-BatchBY extends the online batching framework to use the Benjamini-Yekutieli (BY) procedure, which provides FDR control even under arbitrary dependence among p-values.
-This makes it particularly suitable for situations where the independence assumption may be violated, such as in spatial statistics, time series analysis, or genomics with linkage disequilibrium.
+BatchBY extends the online batching framework to use the Benjamini-Yekutieli (BY) procedure within each batch.
+This is a conservative extension for settings where the within-batch independence assumption may be violated, such as spatial statistics, time series analysis, or genomics with linkage disequilibrium.

-The BY procedure is a modification of the Benjamini-Hochberg (BH) procedure that uses harmonic weights to maintain FDR control under arbitrary dependence.
-While this comes at the cost of reduced power compared to BH, it provides robust FDR control in challenging dependence scenarios.
+The BY procedure is a modification of the Benjamini-Hochberg (BH) procedure that uses harmonic weights for arbitrary dependence in a fixed batch.
+While this comes at the cost of reduced power compared to BH, it provides a more conservative within-batch correction.

 Parameters: